cvhariharan/Chip-8/README.md

 # Chip-8 Emulator
-This is a [Chip-8](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) emulator written in C. Currently a random maze generator rom is hardcoded for testing purposes.
+This is a [Chip-8](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) emulator written in C. ROMs can be loaded in binary format (should be present in the same directory).
 An assembler is also in the works.
 SDL is required to compile the code.

 Can be compiled using gcc as follows
 ```